pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 end
 ```

+That was surprisingly way more work than the x86_64 and aarch64 compilers!
+Thankfully we're done.

 > If you're following along using the [companion code repository](https://github.com/pretzelhammer/brainfuck_compilers) the command we'll be using to compile brainfuck programs to WebAssembly and run them is `just carbw {{name}}` where `{{name}}` is the brainfuck source file in the `./input` directory.

 ```sh